alberto56/dcycleblog/_posts/2014-09-10-an-approach-to-code-driven-development-in-drupal-8.md

  * Find the lines beginning with $config_directories
  * Add `$config_directories['deploy'] = '../deploy';`

+Edit: using a config directory name other than 'sync' will [cause an issue Config Split](https://www.drupal.org/node/2916091) at the time of this writing.

 We can now perform our first export of our site configuration:

     cd drupal_root